trbauer/cls/README.md

 }
 ```

-Testing this kernel can be performed by the compact CLScript given below.
-(Note: this can be placed in a file argument to CLScript or passed as a literal string using the `-e` option.
-Execute with `-h=e` for more information on that option.)
+Testing this kernel can be performed by the compact CL Script given below.
+This can be placed in a file argument to CL Script or passed as a literal string using the `-e` option.
+Execute with `-h=e` for more information on that option.
 ```
 #0`demo.cl`addK<32,4>(0:w,seq(10):r,random<12007>(0,4):rw,3)
 ```
 This command breaks down into several sections separated by a \` (backtick).
   * `#0` creates a command queue on device 0 in a linear flattened order of the OpenCL platform/device tree.
-(Run CLScript with the `-l` option to list devices by index on the current machine.)
+(Run CL Script with the `-l` option to list devices by index on the current machine.)
   * The `demo.cl` part loads the OpenCL C source file and creates a program from that source.
 This section can be suffixed with build options passed to `clBuildProgram`.
 For example, `demo.cl[-DTYPE=int -cl-opt-disable]` would use the build option string `"-DTYPE=int -cl-opt-disable"`.
   * The `addK` section specifies the name of the kernel to create from the program compiled.
   * The angle bracket section `<32,4>` specifies the global and local sizes.
-The local size may be omitted and CLScript will use `nullptr` as the local size (letting the driver choose the workgroup size.
-If the  `__attribute__((reqd_work_group_size(X,Y,Z)))` attribute is present, omission of the local size will cause CLScript to select the required workgroup size value.
+The local size may be omitted and CL Script will use `nullptr` as the local size (letting the driver choose the workgroup size.
+If the  `__attribute__((reqd_work_group_size(X,Y,Z)))` attribute is present, omission of the local size will cause CL Script to select the required workgroup size value.
 Two or three dimensional sizes are also supported using an `x` as part of the lexical token.
 E.g. `<1024x768,16x16>` would be an example 2D dimension specification.
 Finally, constant expressions are also supported.
 For example `<(1024*2)x768>` would be the same as `<2048x768>`.
   * Finally, the kernel arguments are constitute the rest of the command in parentheses `(0:w,seq(10):r,random<12007>(0,4):rw,3)`.
 The general syntax for surface initializers (buffers or images) is an exprssion suffixed with a `:` and a string of surface attributes.

-We now discuss the specific meaning of the argument initializers above.
+The specific meaning of the argument initializers above follows.

-  * The first argument `0:w` creates a buffer of zeros with `w` write-only access (`CL_MEM_WRITE_ONLY`).
-CLScript chooses the buffer size by assuming one element per work item.
-It infers the type of `int` from the source code as well.
-For a buffer of type `T` CLScript will create a buffer of `get_global_size(0)*get_global_size(1)*get_global_size(2)*sizeof(T)`.
-In the case of the example above this is `32*sizeof(int)` all initialized to 0's.
+  * The first argument `0:w` creates a buffer of zeros `0` with `w` write-only access (`CL_MEM_WRITE_ONLY`).
+By default CL Script automatically chooses the buffer size by assuming one element per work item in the global range of the enqueue.
+It infers the type of buffer elements to be `int` by parsing the C preprocessed source code as well.
+For a buffer unified with an kernel argument of type `global T *` CL Script will create a buffer of `get_global_size(0)*get_global_size(1)*get_global_size(2)*sizeof(T)`.
+In the case of the example above this is `32*sizeof(int)`.

   The buffer size can be overridden with a specific size if needed.
 For example, `0:[64*4]w` would force the buffer to be 256 bytes.
-This can be useful if the kernel being tested processes several element per workitem.
+Note how the the buffer size expression is bytes, not elements.
+Custom sizes enable kernel that processes several element per workitem or pad a surface.
   * The second argument initializer `seq(10):r` creates a similar sized buffer with a sequence of integer values starting at 10.
 The `:r` surface attribute specifies an access mode of `CL_MEM_READ_ONLY`.
   * The third argument creates another similar sized buffer with access mode `CL_MEM_READ_WRITE`.
-The contents are initialized to random values using a seed of `12007` and in the (inclusive) range `[0,4]`.
+The contents are initialized to random values using a seed of `12007` and in the (inclusive) range `[0,4]` (inclusive).
-  * The final argument is a scalar value `3`.
+  * The final argument is a scalar/uniform kernel argument of `3`.

 More sophisticated expressions can be substituted anywhere an integer literal is expected.
 Many C++ STL numeric builtin functions are supported.
-E.g. `max(3,4)` will be `4`.
+E.g. `max(3,4)` evaluates to `4`.

-More information can be accessed via `-h=syntax` option.
-Confer with the `<Expr>` for more examples of constant expressions.
+More information can be accessed via `-h=syn` option.

 ### Printing Immediate Buffer Contents
 Buffer contents can be printed before and after dispatch via the surface initializer attributes `P` and `p`.
-For example, the suffix `...:rwP8p4` creates a read-write buffer.
-Before dispatches the contents are printed with 8 elements per line before kernel enqueue and afterwards with 4 elements per line.
+In addition, the number of elements to emit per line is configurable as well.
+For example, the suffix `...:rwP8p4` creates a read-write buffer `:..rw..`.
+Before dispatches the contents are printed with 8 elements per line (`..:..P8..`) before kernel enqueue and afterwards with 4 elements per line (`..:..p4..`).
 This can be useful for debugging.
+Buffers can also be defined outside a dispatch statement, passed in by reference, and printed in separate statements.

 ### Image Support
-CLScript contains fairly decent support for loading and saving images for kernels.
+CL Script contains nominal support for loading and saving images for kernels.
 The kernel parameter should be an an OpenCL image type such as `image2d_t`.

-CLScript can handle several formats:
+CL Script can handle several formats:
 * PPM
 * BMP
-* PNG, if built with LodePNG support.
+* PNG (if built with LodePNG support)

-The `image<..>(..)` argument initializer expression in CLScript will instantiate such an object.
+The `image<..>(..)` argument initializer expression in CL Script will instantiate such an object.
-A image initializer expression `image<rgba,u8>("foo.png"):r` would construct an image with the dimensions of the given image.
+A image initializer expression `image<rgba,u8>("foo.png"):r` would construct an image with the dimensions of the given image loaded from the file.
 An empty image (e.g. for writing to) can be constructed by adding a dimension as in the example `image<rgba,u8,512x512>:w`.
-See the *ImgExpr* rule in the help section (`-h=syntax`) for more details.
+See the *ImgExpr* rule in the help section on surface expressions (`-h=syn-sex`) for more details.

-Consult the valid OpenCL image formats and channel order combinations for legal image formats (RGBA is usually legal for most image data types).

 Consider the usual example image below.